 What happens after formal approval?

-Once your finance is approved you’re ready to get the property in your name.
+Once your finance is approved, you can get the property in your name.
 You and the lender will agree to a date to transfer the property.
 Once you’ve done this and completed the other formalities, the property becomes yours.

 Congratulations, you’ve bought your first home!

-It’s extremely important to make sure that you get insurance on your new house as soon as you sign the contract of sale.
-A lot of people don’t know it, but a purchaser is responsible for insurance from the moment the contract is signed.
+It’s extremely important to get insurance on your new house as soon as you sign the contract of sale.
+Many people don’t know it, but a purchaser is responsible for insurance from the moment the contract is signed.

-In many cases your lender will want some sort of proof that your property is insured, so it’s in your best interest to get it sorted as soon as you can.
+In many cases, your lender will want proof that your property is insured, so it’s in your best interest to get it sorted out as soon as possible.

 How much should you insure for?

-It can be hard to decide how much to insure your first home for.
+Deciding how much to insure your first home can be hard.
 Basically, your insurance needs to cover the cost of labour and the raw materials needed to repair your house if it gets damaged.
-Most insurance companies will assess the value of your property independently, but you need to make sure that you aren’t underinsuring.
+Most insurance companies will assess the value of your property independently, but you need to ensure that you aren’t underinsuring.

-I know I’ve said this often, but it’s essential to make sure that you get your building and pest reports sorted as soon as you’ve signed a contract of sale.
-These will help you assess the condition of the property and will help you make sure that there’s no underlying problems that you weren’t aware of.
+Yes, we’ve said it often in this first home buyer guide, but it’s essential to get your building and pest reports sorted as soon as you’ve signed a contract of sale.
+These will help you assess the condition of the property and will help you make sure that there are no underlying problems that you weren’t aware of.

-If there’s an issue with the building and pest inspections you can let your solicitor know and they can terminate your contract.
+If there’s an issue with the building and pest inspections, you can inform your solicitor, and they can terminate your contract.

 Your mortgage broker will help you organise a time to sign your loan documents.
-The documents you need to sign include:
+The documents you need to sign include the following: